cmawhorter/guyonthecouch/README.md

 # Guy on the Couch

+Allows you to create an unlimited (?) number of couchdb databases and keep them replicated with a remote.  e.g. create a new database for each user instead of lumping it all together.

+## About

 As of right now, pretty much just a test.
 Seems to be working but minimal testing done.
 Feedback welcome.

 ## Usage